solo-io/wasm/docs/content/tutorial_code/deploy_tutorials/deploying_with_gloo.md

 ---
 title: "Deploying Filters to Gloo"
 weight: 2
-description: Deploy a wasm filter using Gloo as the control plane.
+description: Deploy a wasm filter to Envoy using Gloo as the control plane.
 ---

 In this tutorial we'll deploy an existing WebAssembly (WASM) module from [the WebAssembly Hub](https://webassemblyhub.io) directly to Envoy via [Gloo](https://docs.solo.io/gloo/latest) installed to our kubernetes cluster.